 Compared to some overseas examples, the Christchurch Health Precinct embraces a broader agenda, with participation from both commercial and community interests and a growing culture of innovation and entrepreneurship.

-A flagship entity for the Precinct is the Health Research Education Facility (HREF), currently under construction.
-This facility will co-locate Canterbury District Health Board, University of Canterbury, and Ara Institute of Canterbury health education and research activities.
-They will share infrastructure and benefit from synergies created by collaboration.
+A flagship entity for the Precinct is Manawa.
+This new facility co-locates health education and research activities for the Canterbury District Health Board, the University of Canterbury, and Ara Institute of Canterbury.
+Partners are sharing infrastructure and benefitting from synergies created by collaboration.

 The Precinct will attract national and international research talent and funding.
 This is supported by significant investment in Christchurch Hospital facilities, including a new acute services building and outpatients facility.
 These are part of the largest health-related building project in New Zealand.
 Construction of the acute services building is well underway, and will include a new acute services wing, additional operating theatres, a purpose-designed space for children, an expanded intensive care unit, a radiology department and new emergency department.